Baby on a budget — sounds impossible, doesn’t it?

 Well meaning people will always tell you what you do and don’t need for your new baby.
 However, you are truly the only person that can determine this.
 If there is something you must have for your baby, just get a little creative and don’t feel guilty for getting what you want!

 To help you out, I’ve scoured the stores and the interwebs for the lowest cost on most baby things you will need.
 I’ve even thrown in some of the wants too.
 I’ve compiled this into a spreadsheet and a printable list you can use to help you prepare for baby on a budget.
-To grab your spreadsheet and printable, drop your email in the box below.
+To grab your baby on a budget spreadsheet and printable, click the image below.

 To use these tools effectively, you should make note of the things you definitely will need.
 Account for your wants as well.
 If folks will be showering you with items that are on your list, you can mark those off your list.
 Add up the total cost and divide by the number of months until your deadline.

 If you’re currently expecting, just divide by the number of months you have left to save.
 For those of you who are planning, divide by the number of months you expect to save beforehand.
 The number you get is the amount you will need to throw into your baby fund each month.